Chr-Jan/Chr-Jan/README.md

 ## 💡 Highlights

+- 🌀 Embracing the eldritch potential of Kotlin, a language from the void, elegant and powerful.
+- 🕯️ Peering into the unfathomable depths of C#, delving into mysteries that twist the very fabric of reality.
+- 🧩 Solving the enigmatic puzzles of SQL, unraveling the secrets of databases.
 - 🔭 🌌 Delving into the mysteries of C# and the cosmos of Google Cloud.
-- 🧩 Solving the enigmatic puzzles of SQL, unraveling the secrets of databases.
+- 📜 Enchanting with CSS, styling the web with mystic cascades and visual sorcery.
 - 🌐 Weaving webs with Blazor and HTML, crafting interfaces that echo through the digital abyss.
 - 🛠️ Summoning the power of Docker, binding the ephemeral spirits of containers.
 - 🧙‍♂️ Conjuring automation spells with ESPHome and Home Assistant, bringing the arcane arts of IoT to life.
 - 📜 Scribing code with Notepad++, where every keystroke is a brush in the painting of the unknown.
 - 🏴‍☠️ Navigating the treacherous waters of Git, steering through the commits and branches of our shared voyage.
 - ☁️ Exploring the ethereal heights of Microsoft Azure, where virtual realms merge and thrive.
+- 🌌 Venturing through the eldritch expanse of Google Cloud, where cosmic horrors lurk amidst the swirling mists of data and computation.
 - 💻 Whispering commands to the ancient and powerful Linux, a symphony of terminal incantations.
-- 🌀 Embracing the eldritch potential of Kotlin, a language from the void, elegant and powerful.
-- 📜 Enchanting with CSS, styling the web with mystic cascades and visual sorcery.

 ## 🧰 Technologies & Tools